 The CEO is passionate about career development and helps companies attract and retain talent.
 Kathryn is also a big supporter of strong company cultures.
 For example, The Muse’s employees can take their children to work, and the company created a group for diversity and inclusion initiatives.

-In 2017, Kathryn launched the book “The New Rules of Work,” which became a Wall Street Journal bestseller.
-She’s also a podcast host.
-The CEO shares curated and original content on many topics (especially those related to the workplace).
-Almost 300,000 (!) individuals follow her updates on LinkedIn.
+Her book “The New Rules of Work” was a Wall Street Journal bestseller.
+Kathryn is also a podcast host and shares curated and original content on many workplace topics.
+Over 280,000 individuals follow her updates on LinkedIn.

-A “modern HR advocate,” Lars Schmidt is passionate about “emergency work trends, tech, and people practices.”
+Lars Schmidt is working towards ”building a bridge to the next generation of HR.”
 He shares ideas about the future of work — which, as he reminds his audience, is happening now — on his social media accounts and as a podcast host, speaker, and author.

 Lars wrote the bestseller “Redefining HR: Transforming People Teams to Drive Business Performance” and is a regular Fast Company contributor.

-With over 20 years of industry experience, he’s the founder of HR executive search and consulting firm Amplify.
+With over 20 years of industry experience, he’s the founder of Amplify, which helps companies and HR leaders navigate the new world of work with courses, a podcast, a book, and more.
 Lars has been included in lists of top influencers by HR Examiner, HuffPost, and LinkedIn.

 Madison Butler brings a much-needed perspective to HR & people ops.
 She’s the VP of Talent, People & Culture at Sourced Craft Cocktails, and advocates for HR and people ops professionals to challenge the status quo and genuinely address topics like race and gender.